Raleigh man charged after driving car into Raleigh Verizon store

-RALEIGH, NC (WTVD) --A Raleigh man has been arrested and charged after police said he intentionally crashed a car through a Verizon Store on Thursday night.
+RALEIGH, NC (WTVD) --A Raleigh man has been arrested and charged after police said he intentionally crashed a car through a Verizon store on Thursday night.

-Police said Charles Michael Hager, 74, has been charged with six counts of Assault with a Dangerous Weapon and Damage to Property.
+Police said Charles Michael Hager, 74, has been charged with six counts of assault with a dangerous weapon and damage to property.

-It happened about 9 p.m. in North Hills on Six Forks Road.
+It happened around 9 p.m. in North Hills on Six Forks Road.

 Clean up is underway after someone drove a white car right through the @verizon store on Six Forks Rd. in North Hills.
 The @raleighpolice and fire departments are on the scene. pic.twitter.com/hlds6KFnOI— Tisha Powell (@tpowellabc11) July 27, 2018